Plot: After a meeting with Mr. Goi, Miroku has to make a decision about his future with Echika.

 The big reveal in question is when she goes to take a shower.
 That’s when we see that she’s completely flatchested and has the physique of a guy.
 The fact that Amazon doesn’t react to her taking off her shirt is what first indicated that she was being treated as a he.
-Later, when an incident occurs in the shower, Amazon sees Frol full-frontal and realizes that her basement has neither a box nor a joystick.
+Later, when an incident occurs in the shower, Amazon sees Frol full-frontal and realizes that her basement is empty.

 Under government law, only first borns have the choice of becoming male or female.
 Everyone else is forced to become a woman.
 Because of this, females greatly outnumber males, but men have it made.
 While women are forced to be housewives and pop out children, men have the freedom to do whatever they want.
 In addition, due to the greatly uneven ratio of men to women, they commonly practice polygamy.